 Common platforms that can make your virtual wedding a reality include Zoom, Skype, Twitch, Google Hangouts, Facetime, or Facebook Live.

 By getting creative in the ways you use technology, you can pull off an amazing virtual wedding that all your nearest and dearest friends and family can attend and view no matter where they may be.

 Why Have A Virtual Wedding?

 There are plenty of reasons to go virtual on your big day.
-Whether you’re looking to plan a pandemic-proof wedding or wishing to interact with guests from around the globe, a virtual wedding ceremony can be the ultimate solution.
+Whether you’re looking to plan a pandemic-proof wedding or wish to interact with guests from around the globe, a virtual wedding ceremony can be the ultimate solution.

 Having your wedding ceremony fully or partially virtual allows you more flexibility on who you can invite.
 For a virtual wedding, you don’t have to limit down your guest list since a simple web link can connect all your friends and family to the celebration.

 If you’re planning a destination wedding that would require guests to travel out of the way or if you’d like guests to attend who live farther away than your local community, a virtual affair can be a great opportunity to still include those who can’t travel to your wedding.

 If you’re trying to slim your guest list down due to costs, or if you’re considering a micro-wedding with only your close relatives, you could still host a virtual wedding ceremony or live stream for even more guests to tune into.